wp-plugins/custom-menu-wizard/readme.txt

 = 1.2.2 =

-* bugfix : fallback for Current Item with no children was failing because the parent's children weren't being picked out correctly
+* fixed bug : fallback for Current Item with no children was failing because the parent's children weren't being picked out correctly

 = 1.2.1 =